Damix-hash/SelfBLOX/README.md

 We welcome contributions to SelfBLOX!
 If you have ideas for new features or improvements, please create a pull request with your changes.
 Additionally, feel free to open an issue if you encounter any bugs or have any suggestions for enhancements.

 ## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/your-username/selfblox/blob/master/LICENSE.md) file for details.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Damix-hash/SelfBLOX/blob/main/LICENSE.md) file for details.

+## Terms Of Service

+Before using this project make sure you've checked out our Terms Of Service [Terms-Of-Service.md](https://raw.githubusercontent.com/Damix-hash/SelfBLOX/main/Terms-Of-Service.md)